kiranma72/abdm-docs/content/1-basics/Postman_Setup.md

 - **Step-7:** After signing in,in the Postman interface click on *Workspaces* dropdown on the top left.
 Click on *Create Workspace* button.
 Enter the name and select the visibility of the workspace and click *Create Workspace*.
 - **Step-8:** Now you have the workspace created to enable you to organize your Postman work.

-## Download Collections And Environment Variables
+## Download ABDM API Collection And Environment Variables

-Download API Collection and extract the files from zip.
+Download ABDM API Collection and extract the files from zip.
 [{{% icon icon="download" %}}](../Postman_Collection.zip "download").

 ## Import Collections